VirSabando/MolecularEmbeddings/README.md

 ## How to cite? ##

-If you find our paper useful in your research, please consider citing us:
+If you find our paper useful to your research, please consider citing us:

 ```bibtex
 @article{sabando2021Using,